Brandon Rhys-Williams

-Sir Brandon Meredith Rhys-Williams, 2nd Baronet (14 November 1927 – 18 May 1988) was a British Conservative politician.
+Sir Brandon Meredith Rhys-Williams, 2nd Baronet (born Brandon Meredith Rhys Williams; 14 November 1927 – 18 May 1988) was a British Conservative politician who was the Member of Parliament (MP) for Kensington South from 1968 to 1974, and for Kensington from 1974 until his death.

-Family background
+Background

+Brandon Meredith Rhys Williams was born in 1927.
 His father, Sir Rhys Rhys-Williams, had been a Liberal MP.
 His mother, Juliet Rhys-Williams, was another Liberal politician who later joined the Conservative Party and became a member of the Conservative Monday Club.
+He took the surname Rhys-Williams in 1938.
+He was educated at Eton College and Bolton Technical College.
+From 1946 to 1948, he was in the Welsh Guards.

 After his father's death, Brandon Rhys-Williams inherited his estate at Miskin.

 Parliamentary career

 Rhys-Williams contested Pontypridd in 1959, and Ebbw Vale in the 1960 by-election following the death of Aneurin Bevan as well as the same constituency in the following general election.
 He was defeated each time in these safe Labour seats.

-He was elected a Member of Parliament (MP) in the 1968 Kensington South by-election, representing that seat until February 1974, then for Kensington from February 1974 until his death in 1988 aged 60.
+He was elected a Member of Parliament (MP) in the 1968 Kensington South by-election, representing that seat until February 1974, then for Kensington from February 1974 until his death.
 He was also a Member of the European Parliament from 1973 until 1984.

+Personal life and death

+Rhys-Williams and his wife, the former Caroline Foster, had one son and two daughters.
+He lived in London and Groes-faen.

-The by-election following Rhys-Williams' death, from leukaemia, at the age of sixty, necessitated a by-election in which Kensington was held for the Conservatives by Dudley Fishburn.
+On 18 May 1988, Rhys-Williams died from pneumonia, as a complication of leukaemia, at Westminster Hospital, aged 60.
+In the subsequent by-election for Kensington, the seat was held for the Conservatives by Dudley Fishburn.
+Rhys-Williams was buried at St David's Church in Groes-faen.